sebscholl/knowledge-git-sync/.trash/bias-for-action-story-2.md

     1. 24-hour accessibility/availability (providing support while we sleep)
     2. Organization/prioritization of support queries (allowing nothing to fall through the cracks)

-    With these in-mind, I dug in on finding the most cost effective ways of solving this issue and ended up arriving at building a support forum community on Discourse.
-Doing so provided a very accessible and public platform for us to handling support conversations, which other users could then benefit from learning from or participating in around the clock.
-It alleviated us from the expectation of “chat-like” support, which we simply didn’t have the human capital/time resources to provide.
+    With these in-mind, I dug in on finding the most cost-effective ways of solving this issue and ended up arriving at building a support forum community on Discourse.
+Doing so provided a very accessible and public platform for us to handle support conversations, which other users could then benefit from learning from or participating in around the clock.
+It alleviated us from expecting “chat-like” support, which we simply didn’t have the human capital/time resources to provide.
 Additionally, it allowed us to organize around the tool, and easily gather insights around engagement, response times, and other metrics.

     This course correction ended up being a great solution which we still rely heavily on today.
 An unintended benefit of which was that all these support conversations are indexed by search engines, and has led to the community being one of our primary lead generation assets.

-**What was the impact of that decision?**

-**What did you learn?**

-**How have you applied what you learned?**

-**What was the best course of action?**

-**Who provided it?**

-**What did you learn from the experience?**